Netcracker/KubeMarine/documentation/Troubleshooting.md

  - `${CP_NODE_1_INTERNAL_IP}` - the internal IP address of the first etcd cluster member
  - `${CP_NODE_2}` - the name of the added etcd cluster member
  - `${CP_NODE_2_INTERNAL_IP}` - the internal IP address of the added etcd cluster member
+ - `--initial-cluster` should contain all already existing etcd cluster members and a newly added etcd cluster member

 and restart etcd: